By Al Ries and Jack Trout, 1986, McGraw-Hill Inc

 (Note: current thinking is to be ‘market-oriented which is a combination of customer, competitor and cross-functional team-oriented).

-For an instructive romp, this is highly recommended.
+For an instructive romp, Marketing Warfare is highly recommended.